Semiparametric point process modeling of blinking artifacts in PALM: Simulation study

 \section{Simulation study}

-We evaluate the performance of our estimation methods under different protein distributions and kinetic blinking rates.
+We evaluate the performance of our method under different protein distributions and blinking models.
 We will also consider what happens when the blinking model is misspecified.
-We consider 3 different cases of protein distributions: complete spatial randomness (CSR), spherical clustering, and fibrous structures, see Figure \ref{fig:simex}.
-We fix the number of proteins at $|X| = 500$ for all simulations, with localization uncertainties drawn i.i.d. from the Gamma(6.5, 0.375) distribution (shape and rate parameterization), which is the maximum likelihood fit to the observed uncertainties in the real data example of Section \ref{sec:data_sect}, and we consider $\eta = 1$ known.
-For the fibers, $\ground X$ is neither stationary nor rotation invariant.
+We consider 3 different cases of protein distributions: CSR, spherical clustering, and fibrous structures, see \Cref{fig:simex}.
+We fix the number of proteins at $500$ for all simulations, with localization uncertainties drawn i.i.d. from the Gamma(6.5, 0.375) distribution (shape and rate parameterization), which is the maximum likelihood fit to the observed uncertainties in the LAT data of \Cref{sec:data_sect}, and we consider $\eta = 1$ known.

-For the kinetic rates, we consider short and long lived PA-FP.
+For the kinetic rates, we consider short and long lived PA-FPs.
 Additionally, in a misspecified case, we use a model with 3 distinct dark states, each selected with the same probability, but with very different holding time distributions.
-For the values of the kinetic rates in the 3 PA-FP models, see Figure \ref{fig:PAFPM}.
+For the values of the kinetic rates in the 3 PA-FP models, see \Cref{fig:PAFPM}.
 We simulated $100$ realizations from each combination of spatial organization and blinking behavior, and discretized signals according to a framerate of 25hz.

-The results of the simulation study can be seen in Table \ref{table:Simfits}.
-For the short and long lived PA-FP, we see that there is close correspondence between the true parameter values and their estimates, especially for the smaller rates and all derived blinking statistics.
-The mean number of reappearances is well estimated, as is the bleaching probability, $p$, and the total lifetime quantiles.
-Some bias appears to exist for the dark-state return rate, $r_D$, which also has the highest uncertainty of the rates.
-This is likely due to the bias in the utilized approximations for low framerate to rate ratios.
+The results of the simulation study can be seen in \Cref{table:Simfits}.
+For the short and long lived PA-FPs, we see that there is close correspondence between the true parameter values and their estimates, especially for the smaller rates and all derived blinking statistics.
+The mean number of reappearances is well estimated, as is the bleaching probability $p$, and the total lifetime quantiles.
+Some bias appears to exist for the dark-state entrance rate, $r_D$, which also has the highest uncertainty of the rates.
+This is likely due to bias in the utilized approximations for low framerate to rate ratios.
 Importantly, for the misspecified 3 dark-states model, the number of reappearances and the lifetime quantiles are again well estimated.
 Unsurprisingly, both $r_B$ and $p$ are biased in this case, as the model attempts to fit to an average blinking cycle, and cannot exactly capture the nuances of having 3 different dark states.
 Overall, the effect of the protein distribution is small compared to the effect of different PA-FP models, with a slight increase in variance for more clustered conditions.